-There is a huge discussion that why this Remand is necessary.
-On the following three ground we can say that remand is necessary
+There is a huge discussion on why Remand is necessary.
+The following three ground shows ys the importance of types of remand.

 - The original purpose of remand in custody was to ensure that the accused attends the court as required

 - Protection of victims

 - The final disposition of matters for which the accused is remanded in custody.

 The concept of remand is also mentioned in the Constitution of Pakistan 1973 Article 10 (1) & (2), which provides that;